Golf

 | Contribution (enablement) | Rough scorecard but honest diagnosis.
 What did you learn?
 What did you give the group? | Everything — the 19th hole turns a bad score into compound intelligence. |

-When the north star is the score, a double bogey on 7 poisons holes 8 through 18.
-The mind extracts — "I need to make up two shots."
-The correction signal is desperation.
+The same algorithm ran.
+Same course.
+Same wind.
+Same lie.
+The difference is the setpoint.
+When the north star is the score, the correction signal is desperation — "I need to make up two shots."
 Desperation produces bad swings.
 The loop runs positive (reinforcing) in the wrong direction.

 The telco routing algorithm discovered the same thing.
 Telcos that optimized for margin per route won the quarter and lost the network.
 Telcos that optimized for carrier quality built the network that compounded.
 Same algorithm.
 Different north star.
-Maximal Enablement Value instead of extraction.

 The Practice Loop